 Fundamental Negotiation Skills (LR311)

-Negotiation is a basic means for resolving conflict and disputes in the workplace, home, and community.
+Negotiation is a general practice for resolving conflict.
 In this workshop, you’ll practice fundamental workplace negotiation skills through a series of role plays and experiential learning situations.
 The workshop covers:

 - Negotiation fundamentals

 - Small-group negotiation situations

 - Become familiar with the basic building blocks of negotiation

 - Learn how to plan a negotiation approach and strategy

 - Practice the communication skills to surface underlying needs and interests

 During this two-day workshop, you’ll gain insight into your own negotiation biases, weaknesses, and strengths, and build confidence and competency through a series of role-plays and simulations.
 Workshop features include a conflict style diagnostic tool addressing the five common styles of dealing with conflict.

 - Building trust through negotiation